hpcleuven/VscDocumentation/source/compute/software/installing_software/r_package_management.rst

 R package manager
 -----------------

-R provides a simple package manager that can be used to install basic R packages without compiled code and with a small amount of dependencies.
+R provides a package manager that can be used to install basic R packages with a small amount of dependencies.

-|Warning| The simplicity of the default R package manager is its strength and
+|Warning| The simplicity of the ``install.packages()`` method which is
-weakness.
+typically used in this context, is both its strength and weakness.
 Its easy to use but you should be aware of its limitations before using it on complex projects: